-Field Name Description Comments CARBON_M Indicates whether the link is in the Fort Collins (1) or Greeley (2) non-attainment area (See note 1) OZONE A value of 1 Indicates links to be included in Ozone analysis.
-Links outside of the Northern Subarea are omitted.
-(See note 1) SUB_REGION Value Subregion Subregion identifiers were used for 1 Rural/Other model validation and reasonableness checks, but to not reflect city limit or 2 Greeley growth management area (GMA) details 3 Fort Collins 4 Loveland / Berthoud 5 Larimer County (expanded area) 6 Weld County (expanded area) 7 Central I-25 COUNTY Optional county name NFRMPO Identifies links within the MPO boundary Expand Identifies links that are in the expanded ozone non- attainment region.
-(See note 1) 1 = Links in the unexpanded area (includes the MPO area and areas to the north and south of the MPO) 2 = External station connectors for the unexpanded area 3 = All links in the expanded area RSC Regionally Significant Corridor ID (See note 1) This field is for reference and is not use by the travel model.
+Field Name Description Comments COUNTY Optional county name NFRMPO Identifies links within the MPO boundary Expand Identifies links that are in the expanded ozone non- attainment region.
+(See note 1) 1 = Links in the unexpanded area (includes the MPO area and areas to the north and south of the MPO) 2 = External station connectors for the unexpanded area - 3 = All links in the expanded area RSC Regionally Significant Corridor ID (See note 1) This field is for reference and is not used by the travel model.
 It may not always be up to date.
 CUSTOM1 User specified subarea where CUSTOM1 = 1 CUSTOM2 User specified subarea where CUSTOM2 = 1 DO_NCHRP A value of 1 indicates that NCHRP adjustment will be performed if all required data is available.
 If this value is null or zero, adjustment will not be performed even if all required data are present.
-BASEVOL Base year model volume on regionally significant corridors used to perform an NCHRP adjustment EST_Count Estimated count data used to perform an NCHRP adjustment if a validation count is not available VAL_Count Traffic count selected for use in validation VAL_Year Year validation count was taken Validation year, month, notes, ID, and VAL_Month Month validation count was taken override fields are not required by the model but have been retained on the VAL_Notes Notes taken during validation process network for reference.
-VAL_MTruck Classified counts: medium truck travel model.

-Field Name Description VAL_HTruck Classified counts: heavy truck VAL_TrkYear Year truck validation count was taken VAL_trkMonth Month truck validation count was taken Count_ID1/Count_ID2 Count ID used to match traffic count data to the network CountOverride Manual count override values from manual review.
-PROJECT1/2/3 Project ID values for use with master network project identification

-Notes: 1.
-Geographic fields such as OZONE, CARBON\M, SUBREGION, and NFRMPO can become out of date after extensive network editing.
+BASEVOL Base year model volume on regionally significant corridors used to perform an NCHRP adjustment EST_Count Estimated count data used to perform an NCHRP adjustment if a validation count is not available VAL_Count Traffic count selected for use in validation Validation year, month, notes, ID, and VAL_Year Year validation count was taken override fields are not required by the model but have been retained on the VAL_Month Month validation count was taken network for reference.
+VAL_Notes Notes taken during validation process VAL_MTruck Classified counts: medium truck VAL_HTruck Classified counts: heavy truck VAL_TrkYear Year truck validation count was taken VAL_trkMonth Month truck validation count was taken Count_ID1/Count_ID2 Count ID used to match traffic count data to the network CountOverride Manual count override values from manual review. - PROJECT1/2/3 Project ID values for use with master network project identification and NFRMPO can become out of date after extensive network editing.
 These fields should be verified prior to performing analysis that relies on these fields.
-2. Additional fields not included in this table may be present on the network but are not referenced by the